rust-lang/blog.rust-lang.org/content/inside-rust/stage0-redesign/index.md

 Not quite. `cfg(bootstrap)` usage in standard library code for using new intrinsics / lang items (as in the current bootstrap sequence) is much more common than potential `cfg(bootstrap)` usage in compiler code for experimenting with unstable library features (as in the redesigned bootstrap sequence).
 This is because the standard library need to depend on compiler-provided lang items and intrinsics, but the compiler does not (need to) depend on standard library implementation details.

+Additionally, the compiler only needs to add `cfg(bootstrap)` for unstable library features *not yet on beta*.
+By our count, the compiler has not used a feature added that recently since before 1.61.

+> *Example: Implementing a trait solving feature which requires adding core lang items*
+>
+> This will involve adding a new lang item in the compiler (e.g. [`compiler/rustc_hir/src/lang_items.rs`](https://github.com/rust-lang/rust/blob/5af801b687e6e8b860ae970e725c8b9a3820d0ce/compiler/rustc_hir/src/lang_items.rs#L165)) and the standard library.
+Prior to the redesign, the usage of the lang item in the standard library requires `cfg(not(bootstrap))` since the beta compiler does not know about the new lang item.
+Recall that the standard library has to support being built by both the beta compiler and the in-tree compiler!
+After the redesign, `cfg(not(bootstrap))` usage of the lang item in the standard library is not needed since the standard library is only buildable by the in-tree compiler that adds the new lang item.
+>
+> A stage 2 compiler is **not** required to test the new feature, as the stage 1 library using the lang item is built by the stage 1 compiler, which is the compiler where the new lang item is added!

 # Questions, feedback, bugs?

 You can leave a comment in the [zulip support thread for the initial bootstrap sequence redesign effort][zulip-support-thread]